italia/developers.italia.it/_pages/en/reuse.md

     - title: "Development (and publication) of software"
-      text: "The software developed or commissioned by the Italian Public Administration **must be released in a public repository covered by an open license and published in the Developers Italia catalog**."
+      text: "The software developed or commissioned by the Italian Public Administration **must be released in a public repository covered by an open license and published in the Developers Italia catalogue**."
       image: /assets/images/come-lo-uso-4.svg
       buttons:
         - label: Read more